AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi2ocs-rel-notes.md

 ## Overview

-This release covers the PI To OCS Agent, a component that is installed on-premises to replicate data and assets from the PI System to Aveva&trade; Data Hub.
+This release covers the PI To OCS Agent, a component that is installed on-premises to replicate data and assets from the PI System to AVEVA&trade; Data Hub.

 ## Fixes and enhancements